hanwangecon/hanwangecon.github.io/_posts/2021-02-05-first-post.md

 <li>Information procurement: A decision-maker contracts with a researcher whose cost of experiments is private information. </li>
 <ul>
 <li>Bayesian persuasion: the sender's payoff is specified by a contract. </li>
-<li>Contracting in a setting with adverse selection: the low-cost researcher may mimic the high-cost to ask for high compensation, so there is potential efficiency loss due to the incentive compatibility constraints.</li>
+<li>Contracting in a setting with adverse selection: the low-cost researcher may mimic the high-cost for (relatively) high compensation, so there is potential efficiency loss due to the incentive compatibility constraints.</li>
 </ul>
-<li>The cost of an experiment is assumed to be posterior-separable(the expected reduction of uncertainty), and multiplicatively separable with the researcher's type.</li>
+<li>The cost of an experiment is assumed to be posterior-separable (the expected reduction of uncertainty), and multiplicatively separable with the researcher's type.</li>
 <li>The contract can be based on either the experiment (methods-based) or the realized posterior (results-based).
 Results-based contracts are more realistic, ex. the researcher could be paid according to the journal publication.</li>
 </ul>